Today Malaysians celebrate their independence day, albeit a bit blindly.

 Malaysia v.2 – the Malaysia as know know it, came to be on 9 August 1965 when, after 2 years of conflict about various issues (some of which persist until today) , Singapore was – according to one version of history – told to leave Malaysia.

 It marks 54 years of Malaya’s independence and 48 years of Sabah’s independence.
 The date holds no significance for Sarawak.

 Only on 16 September 2011 will Malaysia (v.1) celebrate 48 years as a country.
 While on 9 August 2011 Malaysia (v.2) celebrated 46 years.

 May 1959 – Singapore’s initial independence (self governance)

 31 August 1963 – Sabah independence

-9 August 1965 – Malaysia Version 2 formed after Singapore expelled
+9 August 1965 – Malaysia Version 2 formed (excludes Singapore)

 And now you know.
-16 September should really be the big celebration of 48 years as Malaysia – but oh the politics.
+16 September should really be the big celebration of 48 years (in 2011) as Malaysia.
+But, oh the politics.